zarf-dev/zarf/docs/13-walkthroughs/6-publish-and-deploy.md

 ## System Requirements

-- Internet access to download any images or access to Docker Hub
+- Internet access to download resources or upload packages
-- A method to run a registry container, if wishing to run a local registry for testing.
+- Access to a registry (this walkthrough uses Docker Hub)

 ## Prerequisites